theITEAM/SIRE2.1/readme.md

 The code is run using: "mpirun -n 20 ./sire examples/example1.xml 0"

-Here -n 20 set the number of cores (and MCMC chains) which are run on and the number 0 sets the random seed (whcih can be changed).
+Here -n 20 sets the number of cores (and MCMC chains) which are run on and the number 0 sets the random seed (which can be changed).